11 Benefits of Using a POS System

 4. Offers Ecommerce Capabilities

-Ecommerce is a vital part of restaurant and retail sales in this post-COVID world.
-In fact, 23% of consumers say they shop online at least daily!
-Whether you are accepting food orders through your website or selling items via an online store, the best POS systems have tools for connecting your online and in-person sales capability.
+Ecommerce is a vital part of restaurant and retail sales—nearly 80% of consumers shop online at least once a month.
+Whether you accept food orders through your website or sell items via an online store, the best POS systems have tools for connecting your online and in-person sales capability.

 Here are a few things you can do with an ecommerce-integrated POS system: